 OEB staff notes that there are three customers who had transitioned from Class B to Class A and consumption data was only provided in 2019.
 Any Class B customers wishing to transition to Class A would have had their peak demand factor assessed based on their demand in peak hours during the period prior to the transition (i.e. July 2018 to June 2019).

 For the three customers that have transitioned from Class B to Class A, please complete the consumption data for the period prior to transition (i.e. July to December 2018).
+Information has been included on revised 2021 IRM Rate Generator Model.

 Please fill out the consumption data for the three customers starting after the year the Account 1589 GA was disposed (i.e. 2016).
 If there is no consumption data, please confirm.
+This information has been included on the revised 2021 IRM Rate Generator Model

 In light of any additional consumption data, please update the corresponding tabs accordingly.
+Tabs have been updated

 Staff Question-2